 The Sequencer displays a collection of keyframes of your colored image channels.
 You can create a movie or assemble a collection of channel perspectives using the timeline.
-With dynamic functions, you can have blinking pictures, 3D landscapes, and fluid transitions between scenes that give you the ability to fly over the tissue.
-This makes it easy to view many color channels at once.
+With dynamic functions, you can create blinking channels, 3D landscapes, and fluid transitions between scenes that let you fly over the tissue.
+These tools allow for the visualization of many different colors at once.

 Create a Scene

 To add a scene to the timeline, or create one for the first time, click the + next to the Working Configuration (or active scene).